Have you ever wondered……

 To build community, we are called to serve each other.
 This is a ministry that symbolizes the oneness of the Body of Christ.
 We give Christ to each other.
 These ministers help with communion under the form of bread and wine.
 Persons who volunteer for this ministry will be given training and receive a schedule.

-These ministers take the Eucharist to people who are unable to attend Sunday Eucharist.
+These ministers take the Eucharist to people who are unable to attend Sunday Mass.

 One of the ways in which Christ is made present to the worshiping community is through the proclaimed Word of God.
 This is the role of the Proclaimer.